mH-13/sql-automation/beginner/03-filtering-data.md

 WHERE country IN ('USA', 'Canada', 'Mexico');
 ```

-This query retrieves all customers from the USA, Canada, or Mexico.

 ### Example with `BETWEEN`

 ```sql
 SELECT * FROM transactions
 WHERE amount BETWEEN 100 AND 500;
 ```

-This query retrieves all transactions with an amount between 100 and 500.

 ## Filtering with `LIKE` for Pattern Matching